Brussels effect: Data protection and privacy

 With the introduction of the Data Protection Directive in 1995 the EU had opted for a strict top-down approach to data privacy.
 Its successor, the EU's General Data Protection Regulation (GDPR), was adopted on 14 April 2016 and had a global effect.
 In 2017, during negotiations for a new Japan-EU trade deal, Japan set up an independent agency to handle privacy complaints to conform with the EU's new privacy regulation.

 Facebook announced in April 2018 that it would implement parts of the GDPR globally.
 Sonos announced in April 2018 that it would implement the GDPR globally, and Microsoft announced in May 2018 that it would implement GDPR compliance for all its customers globally.

 Exploitation of natural resources

 The Brussels effect can be observed in two regulatory frameworks that regulate the exploitation of natural resources, the Conflict Minerals Regulation and Country by Country Reporting Rules for payments to governments.

 Consumer electronics

-In October 2022 the European Parliament adopted a directive which required many consumer electronic devices - notably mobile phones - to use a common external power supply by 2024.
-This was seen as being particularly applicable to Apple and its iPhone product range which had hitherto steadfastly rejected standardisation.
-The expectation was that, due to the EU's large marketplace, the EU-specific regulation would nonetheless result a change in how products were manufactured for sale in other countries (to ensure a single global product), and that other jurisdictions would adopt equivalent legislation.
+In October 2022 the European Parliament adopted a directive which required many consumer electronic devices – notably mobile phones – to adopt USB-C as a universal charger by 2024.
+This was seen as being particularly applicable to Apple and its iPhone product range which had, until then, rejected standardisation.
+The expectation was that, due to the EU's large marketplace, the EU-specific regulation would nonetheless result in a change in how products were manufactured for sale in other countries (to ensure a single global product), and that other jurisdictions would adopt equivalent legislation.
+As a result, the next iPhone to be released following the announcement of the directive, iPhone 15, and all subsequent iPhones, have used USB-C charging.